Demand and Welfare Analysis in Discrete Choice Models with Social Interactions: EMPIRICAL SPECIFICATION AND RESULTS

-Our first of results correspond to taking $F\left( \cdot\right) $ to be the standard logit CDF of $\eta_{vh}=-(\eta_{vh}^{1}-\eta_{vh}^{0})$ (as in (\ref{14}), i.e. with no fixed effects), and including average take-up $\pi=\hat{\pi}_{v}(=\frac{1}{N_{vh}}\sum_{h=1}^{N_{v}}A_{vh})$ in village as a regressor.\footnote{While estimating the logit parameters we do not impose the fixed point constraint.
-While this would have improved efficiency, the additional computational burden would be quite onerous.} As shown in Theorem \ref{th: estimator-convergence} above, even if unobservables are spatially correlated, our increasing domain asymptotic approximation will lead to consistent estimates of preference parameters.
-This approximation is reasonable in our empirical setting where the average distance between households within a village typically exceeds 1.5 Kilometers.
-The marginal effects at mean are presented in Table 3.
-It is evident that demand is highly price elastic, and that average bednet adoption in the village has a significant positive association with private adoption, conditional on price and other household characteristics, i.e. $\alpha>0$ in our notation above.
-The social interaction coefficient $\alpha$ is $2.4$ which is less than $4$, as required for the fixed point map to be a contraction (see discussion following Proposition \ref{prop: belief-symmetricity}) in the logit case.
-The effect of children is negative, likely reflecting that households with children had already invested in other anti-malarial steps, e.g. had bought a less effective traditional bednet prior to the experiment.
-We also computed analogous estimates where we ignore the spillover, i.e., we drop average take-up in village from the list of regressors.
-The corresponding marginal effects for the retained regressors are not very different in magnitude from those obtained when including the average village take-up, and so we do not report those here.
-Instead, we use the two sets of coefficients to calculate and contrast the predicted bednet adoption rate corresponding to different eligibility thresholds.
-These predicted effects are quite different depending on whether or not we allow for spillover, and so we investigated these further, as follows.
+It is evident from the table that the demand coefficient is negative and significantly different from zero (the averaged price elasticity is $-0.12)$, and that bednet adoption in the village has a significant positive association with private adoption, conditional on price and other household characteristics, i.e. $\alpha>0$ in our notation above.
+The social interaction coefficient $\alpha$ is $2.2$ for the probit, which is less than the upper bound for the fixed point map to be a contraction (see discussion in Section \ref{sec: unique-multi}).
+The effect of children is negative, likely reflecting that households with children had already invested in other anti-malarial steps, e.g., had bought a less effective traditional bednet prior to the experiment.